macrocosm-os/organic-scoring/README.md

-# Generic Implementation of Organic Scoring for Bittensor Subnet
+# Generic Implementation of Organic Scoring for Bittensor Subnets

-This implementation provides a generic solution for integrating organic scoring into a Bittensor subnet.
+This implementation provides a generic solution for integrating organic scoring into a Bittensor subnets.

 ## Functionality Overview
 - **Organic Query Handling**: Manages organic queries through the axon while storing samples in a queue.